 The dwarf shrimp hobby has been growing explosively over the past few years, and with good reason.
 These tiny critters might seem boring to some but their easy care, interesting behavior, and rapid reproduction make them a great choice for both beginners and more experienced aquarists looking for a new breeding project.
-No large tank needed and things will never get boring, as new color varieties are constantly being developed.
+No large tank is needed and things will never get boring, as new color varieties are constantly being developed.

 If you want to try your own hand at breeding dwarf shrimp, look no further!
-Keep reading for everything you need to know about setting up a shrimp tank, ensuring your shrimp are healthy and turning shrimp into more shrimp.
+Keep reading for everything you need to know about setting up a shrimp tank, ensuring your shrimp are healthy, and turning shrimp into more shrimp.

 Choosing your shrimp

 These different species are alike in many ways but there are also a few differences.
 Bee shrimp from the Caridina genus (like crystal red shrimp) are usually considered more difficult to keep and breed than Neocaridina shrimp.
 Tiger shrimp are somewhere in between.
-When we say “difficult” we mean the shrimp require a more specific range of water values (which can result in having to use reverse osmosis water), are more sensitive to water fluctuations and reproduce less quickly.
+When we say “difficult” we mean the shrimp require a more specific range of water values (which can result in having to use reverse osmosis water), are more sensitive to water fluctuations, and reproduce less quickly.

 If you’re a beginner I recommend going for Neocaridinas.
 They are easy to care for and can handle the occasional beginner mistake.
 As an added bonus they come in many colors!
-Go for red, yellow, green, blue, white or even (partly) translucent.
+Go for red, yellow, green, blue, white, or even (partly) translucent.

 A suitable home